elioverbey/elioverbey/_posts/2026-02-09-why-i-switched-to-mint-mobile.md

 ## Would I Recommend It?

-If you're looking to lower your phone bill and you're mostly on Wi-Fi during the day, Mint Mobile is worth a serious look.
+If you're looking to lower your phone bill and you're mostly on Wi-Fi during the day (or even if you are not), Mint Mobile is worth a serious look.
 The savings have been meaningful for our family, and the service has been solid.

-This isn't a sponsored post - just a genuine recommendation from someone who's been using it for over a year and a half.
+This isn't a sponsored post, just a genuine recommendation from someone who's been using it for over a year and a half.
 That said, I do have a referral link, and I wanted to be upfront about that.

 <div style="background: linear-gradient(135deg, #f0faf5 0%, #e8f5ee 100%); border: 2px solid #0aad6e; border-radius: 12px; padding: 1.8em 2em; margin: 2em 0; text-align: center;">
   <p style="font-size: 1.2em; font-weight: 700; color: #1a1a1a; margin: 0 0 0.4em 0;">Want to give Mint Mobile a try?</p>